Our Upcoming Events

 The Bureau is made up of the following divisions:

-Ms. Eugenia Oliver is the acting manager of the Communications Section.
+Ms. Eugenia Oliver manages the Communications Section.

 The Communications Section is the primary public safety answering point for the City of Oakland.
 The Communications Section answers all 911 calls, all seven-digit emergency calls (777-3211) and all seven-digit non-emergency calls (777-3333).
 The Section receives all emergency calls for police, fire, and medical service in the City of Oakland.
 It dispatches all police resources to police calls and forwards other emergency calls to the appropriate agency.
 Communications also receives and evaluates non-emergency calls for police and City services, and it answers the Internal Affairs Division 24-Hour Complaint Hotline after regular business hours.